 K: key derivation key.
 It is truncated from a master group key (MGK).
 The length of K is determined by the pseudorandom function (PRF) used for key derivation.
 If HMAC-SHA-1 or HMAC-SHA-256 is used as a PRF, then the full MGK is used as key derivation key, K. If CMAC-AES is used as a PRF, then the first 128 bits of MGK are used as derivation key, K.

-L: The binary length of derived keying material MIGSK.
+L: The binary length of derived keying material MIGSK and MIGKVK.
 L is determined by selected group ciphersuite described in 9.6.4.

 h: The output binary length of PRF used in the key derivation.
 That is, h is the length of the block of the keying material derived by one PRF execution.
 Specifically, for HMAC-SHA-1, h = 160 bits; for HMAC-256, h = 256 bits; for CMAC-AES, h = 128 bits.